 Choose the area that you would like to calculate the population density for.
 The smaller your area gets, the more accurately your calculations will describe that particular area.
 Larger areas give you a much worse estimate of the population density at a given location.
 For example, if you calculated the population density of New York as a whole state, you might get a pretty average population density.
 However, if you calculated the population density of an area in upstate NY and an area in Manhattan, you would come up with two very different numbers, each of which would describe their area better.

 Find the area of the place that you want to calculate the population density for.
 This area can be expressed in square miles, acres, or square meters, depending on your source.
 Just make sure that you keep the units constant through your whole calculation.

 Make a fraction with the correct units for population density.
 Scientists and sociologists usually express population density as a number of people per unit of area.
 Therefore, to create a correct fractional expression, you would need to have the number of people in the numerator (on the top of the fraction) and the number of square miles/meters/acres in the denominator (on the bottom.)

-Complete the fraction by dividing the number of people by the area.
+Reduce the fraction to a unit area so that the final result is the number of people in one acre or square mile or square meter, for example.
+Another way to think of this is to carry out the division represented by the fraction.
 If you wanted to calculate the population density of a town that is 25 square miles and has a population of 8,341 people, you would divide 8,341 by 25 to get 333.64 people per square mile.